hindutva/hindutva.github.io/main/social-cultivation/clan/varna-theory.md

         - The dvija-s had to compulsorily have appropriate saMskAra-s, and pursue study of sacred lore (adhyayana), yajJNa (sacrifice) and dAna (giving).
         - Initially, the professions for livelihood were these:
             - teaching and scholarship in sacred lore, accepting gifts, conducting sacrifices (brAhmaNa-s)
                 - Later, archaka-posts in certain Agamika temples were reserved for initiated brAhmaNa-s, due to such decision by a deity or a highly revered sage.
-Rare reservations were made for other communities as well (../see [practice page](india-entry/)).
+Rare reservations were made for other communities as well (see [practice page](../ethnic-shifts/Arya-invasion/)).
                     - Deities appointing specific lineages
                         - \[sEkkizAr's periyapurANam, mANikkavAcakar - [TW17](https://twitter.com/GhorAngirasa/status/916607415667363840), kAmikAgama  6.6 - 6.9 [TW17](https://twitter.com/GhorAngirasa/status/916811078507618305) \].
                         - The vaikhAnasa samhitas mention that this community was created by Vishnu and not thru brahma.
 The child is initiated at the foetal stage through viShNu-bali.